TheJumpCloud/jcapi-java/jcapiv2/docs/ApplicationsApi.md

 <a name="graphApplicationAssociationsList"></a>
 # **graphApplicationAssociationsList**
-> List&lt;GraphConnection&gt; graphApplicationAssociationsList(applicationId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphApplicationAssociationsList(applicationId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of an Application